pinnotes/pinnotes.github.io/content/notes/iit-madras/data-science-and-application/foundational-level/english-2/week 1/lec5-intonation-in-english.md

 ---
-title: figures of speech
+title: Intonation in English
 date: 2025-05-08
 tags:
   - Notes
   - IIT Madras
 excludeSearch: false
-weight: 1
+weight: 5
 ---

 Based on the sources and our conversation history, let's discuss intonation in English.